what3words/w3w-swift-samples/README.md

 # Overview

 Multiple example apps using our wrappers and components.
-These show how to use our libraries to easilly incorporate funcitonality into your app such as:
+These show how to use our libraries to easily incorporate functionality into your app such as:

 * Call our API
 * Use our text field with drop down suggestions